shrikantkarki/model_testing_operations/README.md

 Following are some special features of my application.

-  ->My application runs through two table in a database which are articles and users.
+  ->My application runs through two tables in a database which are articles and users.
   ->Article table contains three attributes which are title,discription and user_id.
   ->User table contains two attributes which are username and emaild.
   ->There is an one to many association between the User and the Article,which means one user can write many articles but one article belongs to only one user.